Master of Medical Education (MME)

 University of Bern, Institute for Medical Education (IML)

-The MME programme employs national and international lecturers as well as various committees for the planning, implementation and further development of the international, high-quality MME degree course:
+The MME program employs national and international lecturers as well as various committees for the planning, implementation and further development of the international, high-quality MME degree course:

-Functions: Leads the entire project, compiles the course programme, appoints the course leaders, organises the courses, is responsible for admission and coaching of the participants, allocation of credits, general logistics, public relations, etc.
+Functions: Lead and compile the course program, appoint the course leaders, organise courses, are responsible for admission and coaching of the participants, allocation of credits, general logistics, public relations, etc.

 Functions: Administration and book keeping

-The MME programme employs national and international lecturers as well as various committees for the planning, implementation and further development of the international, high-quality MME degree course.
+The MME program employs national and international lecturers as well as various committees for the planning, implementation and further development of the international, high-quality MME degree course.

 Curriculum Committee

-• Prof. Dr. Hans-Jürgen Christen, MD, MME Unibe, Centre for Children and Adolescents Auf der Bult, Hanover, Germany
+- Prof. Dr. Hans-Jürgen Christen, MD, MME, Chief Physician Neuropaediatrics Centre for Children and Adolescents Auf der Bult, Hanover & University Professor University of Göttingen, Germany

 Functions: Authorisation of persons for thesis supervision, examination and approval of Master theses on behalf of the Office of the Dean, admission of participants without classical university education, decision-making body in the case of conflicting performance assessment.